iRONStoolbox/iRONStoolbox/README.md

 cd iRONS
 pip install -r requirements.txt
 ```
-🚨 Note this installation option includes both the Toolbox and Notebooks as well the example forecast data (ECMWF forecasts netcdf files) used by the Notebooks in the section **B - Implementation**.
+🚨 Note this installation option includes both the Functions and Notebooks as well the example forecast data (ECMWF forecasts netcdf files) used by the Notebooks in the section **B - Implementation**.

 To build the package so you can use the iRONS functions without the need to modify the path in a Notebooks using sys:
 ```